ContextLab/supereeg/docs/auto_examples/plot_labels.rst

 =============================

 In this example, we load in a single subject example, load a model, and predict activity at all model locations.
-We then slice the brain object based on the labels.
+We then plot locations, which are colored labels 'observed' and 'reconstructed'.